cndragn/100-days-of-code/log.md

 ### Day 12: 22 July 2017

 **Notes:**
 So, I was feeling confident and decided to sumbit my application to LaunchCode and take the coding test.
 I spent about 10m on the first question then decided to come back to it later.
 I got the next one correct pretty quickly, but then the last one got me good.
 I knew straightaway how I was going to solve it except that if finally dawned on me how wrong I was and had to start over.
 I think I got on the right track, but ran out of time.
-So annoyed with myself for waasting time with the wrong approach and so embarrassed someone will see that code that I wanna dig a hole and crawl into it...except I live on the third floor and my downstairs neighbors wouldnt appreciate me dropping in like that.
+So annoyed with myself for wasting time with the wrong approach and so embarrassed someone will see that code that I wanna dig a hole and crawl into it...except I live on the third floor and my downstairs neighbors wouldnt appreciate me dropping in like that.

 **Progress:** <br>
-HAckerRank: Algoriths - Warmup
+HAckerRank: Algoriths - Warmup<br>
 LaunchCode Application Test

 ### Day 11: 21 July 2017